thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-7/index.md

 In the modern day, we can see societal boundaries being set by the government in the form of laws.
 Criminals who break rules that are set by the government are placed in prisons.

-In relationships with a power imbalance, it's tremendously difficult for individuals to exert their boundaries, so we see a rise in third-party institutions that attempt to give power back to the victims.
+In relationships with a power imbalance, it's tremendously difficult for individuals to exert their boundaries, so we see a rise in third-party institutions that attempt to give a voice to the powerless.

 ## Strengths and Challenges